rahul051296/ticket-bot/data/data.md

 - I will miss you
 - let's meet soon
 - i think i'll miss you for sure
+- i'm missing you badly
+- i want to see you again soon
+- let's catch up soon

 ## intent:smalltalk.user.wants_to_talk
 - let's discuss something